 I talk about winter side hustles in this post.
 Homesitting is a great side hustle during the winter season.
 Remember if it’s winter in North America, it’s summer in South America.
 There are many people with vacation homes in South America that don’t fully utilize their homes during the winter season.
 You can housesit for them to make sure their property is maintained and ready for them to visit.

-What are some cons of housesitting?
+What are some cons of getting paid to housesit?

 Stephanie shares great examples from her past experiences.
 My favorite is her point about watching pets.
 One of her biggest fears is pet death.
 She home sat for a home with a 17-year-old dog.
 I will not spoil her story.
 Check out the video.